tanlin2013/tnpy/README.md

 # Tensor-Network
-This project contains several algorithms which are based on the Matrix Product State (MPS) ansatz, and is used for the studies of physics.
+This project contains several algorithms which are based on the Matrix Product State (MPS) ansatz, and is used for the studies of physics in (1+1) dimensions.

 * Infinite Size Density Matrix Renormalization Group (iDMRG)
 * Infinte Time Evolution Bond Decimation (iTEBD)